Kabuki: Quantum Fighter: Plot

-Players adopt the persona of 25-year-old Colonel Scott O'Connor, a military agent who has transferred his brain into raw binary code in order to combat a rogue program in the main defense computer.
-When O'Connor enters the system, his body forms the self-image of his ancestor, who was a kabuki actor.

 In the year 2056, a virus has appeared in the main defense computer of the planet Earth.
-The origin and nature of the virus is unknown.
-Scott O'Connor volunteers to undergo an experimental transfer technology that converts his brain into raw binary code.
-He takes on the image of a Kabuki dancer, since the computer recognizes his great-great-grandfather as one.
+The origin and nature are unknown.
+Players adopt the persona of 25-year-old Colonel Scott O'Connor, a military agent who has transferred his brain into raw binary code using experimental technology in order to combat a rogue program in the main defense computer.
+When O'Connor enters the system, his body forms the self-image of his great-great-grandfather, who was a kabuki actor.
 The virus in the virtual world takes on properties of an actual virus-it leaves behind debris, mutant creatures, and parasite environments of a biological nature.
 At the final level, it is revealed that the virus is of alien origin, having been picked up by the lost Hyperion probe launched to a neighboring planet.
 O'Connor stops it before the virus can order the Hyperion to fire its laser weapons and destroy the human population.